Young lesbian couple traveling and exploring city on vacation.

 Average November temperature: 27°C

-Asia’s most futuristic city is a great place to visit for a few days.
-It’s also one of the hottest countries in November to visit, with average temperatures sitting pretty in the mid to high 20s.
+Singapore is one of the hottest countries in November to visit, with average temperatures in the mid to high 20s.

 Then there’s Singapore’s food scene.
 You can dine on any cuisine you fancy in the city, although the city’s hawker markets are my favourite for local bites like creamy laksa soup and comforting Hainanese chicken rice.